-E-scooters, hoverboards, motorised unicycles and similar devices like Segways, broadly have the same rules and guidelines for their use.
+E-scooters, hoverboards and similar devices broadly have the same rules and guidelines for their use.

-Legally, they're classed by the UK government as 'powered transporters' which means they're subject to the same laws and guidance as road vehicles (they're defined under Road Traffic Act 1988).
+Legally, they’re classed by the UK government as ‘powered transporters’ which means they’re subject to the same laws and guidance as road vehicles (Road Traffic Act 1988).

-Generally, electric scooters, hoverboards, Segways and similar are only allowed on private land with the owner's permission.
-It's basically against the law to use them on public roads, pavements, cycle lanes, or pedestrian-only areas.
+Generally, their use is only allowed on private land with the owner’s permission.
+It’s illegal to use them on public roads, pavements, cycle lanes, or pedestrian-only areas.
 This includes parks, car parks, university campuses or other similar areas with public access.

-However, in the West Midlands, there is an e-scooter scheme with a company called Beryl.
+In the West Midlands, there’s an e-scooter scheme run by a company called Beryl (see below).
 Where this trial, and others similar in the UK are taking place, e-scooters are allowed to be used on public roadways (not pavements) under specific guidelines.

-Note - the term 'powered transporters' does not apply to electrically-assisted pedal cycles (EAPCs) or e-bikes, which have their own regulatory framework.
-Find out more about those on our E-bikes page.
+The term ‘powered transporters’ does not apply to electrically-assisted pedal bikes or e-bikes.
+Find out more about those on our e-bikes page.

 General tips for using e-scooters or similar.

-If you use an e-scooter or other powered transport device, you should:
+If you use an e-scooter or other powered transport device:

 - carry a mobile phone for emergencies